avinashyadavofficial/avinashyadavofficial/README.md

 ## 🧑‍💻 About Me

 - 🎓 **Student** at SRM Institute of Science and Technology, pursuing B.Tech in Computer Science and Engineering with a specialization in Software Engineering.
-- 🧠 **AI-ML Virtual Intern** at AWS Academy, where I enhanced my AI/ML proficiency and applied it to practical model development and deployment.
 - 🏅 **Research Intern** at Samsung Prism, where I customized Large Language Models (LLMs) to create an intuitive sales chatbot.

 ### 🌐 Portfolio